 Winter Is Coming.

-Still, with it officially starting on December 21st, the really dark days are a little way off.
-The good news is that gives us all time to make sure we are winter ready.
-And while that doesn’t necessarily mean battening down the hatches and hibernating for the duration, it does mean carrying out some simple checks and home admin that can minimise the potential for weather related problems.
+Winter officially starts on the 22nd December which means we have a fair bit of time to get prepped - here in the North we’ve been wrestling with winter long before Game of Thrones was even dreamt of!
+Even though we don't necessarily mean battening down the hatches and hibernating for the duration, it does mean carrying out some simple checks and home admin that can minimise the potential for weather related problems.

 Depending on where you live and what kind of a house you live in, your checklist will vary.
 This is a simple guide to the most common ways to get ready for winter.
 What makes it super-helpful is that if you start now, you can check one off your list each week, and still have time to put your feet up before the holiday season.